ahmedfgad/GeneticAlgorithmPython/docs/source/nn.md

 ## Steps to Build a Neural Network

-This section discusses how to use the `pygad.nn` module for building a neural network.
-The summary of the steps are as follows:
+This section discusses how to use the `pygad.nn` module to build a neural network.
+The steps are summarized as follows:

 - Reading the Data
 - Building the Network Architecture